lebaston100/vrc-patpatpat/README.md

 # vrc-patpatpat

-An open hardware and software project which tries to implement haptic head pat (but also more generic) feedback to the player in VRchat.
+An open hardware and software project which tries to implement spatial haptic head pat (but also more generic) feedback to the player in VRchat.

 ## This project is actively work in progress